fortrabbit/blog/take-off-fortrabbit-php-platform-launched.md

 ---

-title: "Take off"
+title: Take off
 author: fl
 published: true
-excerpt: "fortrabbit PHP platform launched"
+excerpt: fortrabbit PHP platform launched
 created: 2012-10-04
+tags:
+  - chronicles
 ---

-**Berlin, 2012-10-04** – We, Fortrabbit, are thrilled to announce general availability for our new PHP platform hosting services.
+**Berlin, 2012-10-04** – We, fortrabbit, are thrilled to announce general availability for our new PHP platform hosting services.

 ### Which problem is solved?